snehilvj/dmc-docs/docs/select/select.md

 > Need users to select multiple items?
 See `MultiSelect`.
 Need users to type their own options?
 See `TagsInput` or `Autocomplete`

+### Made with Combobox

+`Select` is built on top of `Combobox` and covers common use cases.
+If you need more advanced behavior or want to extend its functionality, you can create your own custom `Select` using `Combobox`.

+For working examples and guidance, see this [GitHub repository](https://github.com/AnnMarieW/dmc_custom_components).

 ### Simple Example